spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/styling/oryx-color-system.md

 template: concept-topic-template
 ---

 Colors are used everywhere throughout UI components and are important for a good user experience.
-To enable you to adjust colors to your needs throughout the application, Oryx provides a configurable color system.
+To enable you to adjust colors throughout the application to your needs, Oryx provides a configurable color system.

 The color system lets you set up color values globally and override them per component.
-Components do not define _values_ for colors directly in their CSS but use _design tokens_.
+Components don't define _values_ for colors directly in their CSS but use _design tokens_.
 Design tokens are CSS variables that are provided by themes, which you can customize in your project.

 The color system comes with semantic color types and a consistent number of color steps.
 This results in a consistent naming system throughout all the components.
 The actual colors for those groups are not relevant for the color system and are part of the theme configuration.
 This lets you configure the colors in a global theme.

 ## Color palette

 The color palette provides a number of colors that you can use to quickly set up an Oryx application with the colors of your choice.
-This is particularly useful to demonstrate and experience how consistently the color system is applied cross all components.
-All colors in the color palette are fully accessible by default, both in light and dark mode.
+This is particularly useful to demonstrate and experience how consistently the color system is applied across all components.
+All colors in the color palette are fully accessible by default, both in light and dark modes.

-Creating fully accessible colors is not easy.
-Therefore, we added a third-party open-source library: [Radix](https://www.radix-ui.com/docs/colors/palette-composition/scales).
+To enable you to create fully accessible colors, we added a third-party open-source library: [Radix](https://www.radix-ui.com/docs/colors/palette-composition/scales).
 Radix contains a wide range of colors and neutrals that can be configured in Oryx.

-Spryker green and gray are the only custom colors we added on top of the Radix color system.
+Spryker green and gray are the only custom colors on top of the Radix color system.

 ### Color contrast